enasequence/read_docs/faq/pathogen-subs-guide.rst

 The ENA Metadata Model
 ``````````````````````
-Before submitting data to ENA, it is important to familiarise yourself with the `ENA metadata model <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html#the-ena-metadata-model>`_
+Before submitting data to ENA, it is important to familiarise yourself with the ENA Metadata Model, to determine what parts of
-and what parts of your research project can be represented by which metadata objects.
+your dataset can be represented by which ENA object.
 This will determine what you need to submit.

+- ENA Documentation: `ENA metadata model <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html#the-ena-metadata-model>`_
+- Tweetorial:

 .. raw:: html
+   :align: center

     <embed>